MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 * **Pop-ups**: Pop-ups don't work well within WebView2 inside Unity apps on HoloLens 2, but they work fine in 2D XAML apps on the device.
 Avoid pop-ups and use alternative techniques or UI designs, such as custom pop-up-like elements within the WebView using HTML, CSS, and JavaScript.

 * **New windows**: WebView2 instances on HoloLens 2 navigate within the same window by default, unlike on Desktop.
 Follow this default behavior for a better user experience.
+Additionally, the DevTools window cannot be launched.

 * **Enterprise authentication**: Automatic Single Sign-On (SSO) leveraging OS-level tokens is currently not supported in WebView2 on HoloLens 2.
 Users can still sign in by providing credentials, except for cases requiring device-level authentication.
 Cookie storage works as expected.